 If you are lucky enough to have other women in your workplace, befriend them.
 This is important.
 In the wild west of the corporate world, everyone needs a posse.
 And as a woman, it is even more crucial to have a girl gang.
 This crew of women (or even just one female comrade) is important for two reasons: so you can commiserate and so you can have each other’s backs.

 If a woman in the office isn’t your cup of tea (aka she is a poop face) you need to try to at least be on friendly terms with her.
 Men in the office may pit women against each other, establishing a competitive environment, for their entertainment.
 So try to befriend that woman and find common ground.
-She is not the enemy; the enemy is any guy who tries to (directly or indirectly) create a hostile work environment.
+She is not where your negative energy should be directed.

 2. Don’t get Sucked into the Boys Club.